Introduction to Lodge Spirit

 An appreciation of and a love for nature is a rewarding gift.
 It is hoped that this volume can help you – and those you influence – become more enriched from the rewards nature offers.
 It is my response to Ernest Thompson Seton’s counsel, “You must in some sort note it down and pass it on to another way seeker.”

 I write this work down because I am apparently the last legacy of those who were early Science Club members and spent time at Look About Lodge in the late 1930s and throughout the 1940s.
-It is a story that needs to be documented, because it is an important part of Greater Cleveland’s history.
-I consider it my responsibility to “note it down and pass it on.”
+So when I was in my 70th decade, I thought it appropriate that I document this interesting story.
+It is an important part of Greater Cleveland’s history.
+I took on the responsibility of “noting it down and passing it on.”

 Today’s Look About Lodge is an enchanting place in which to receive nature enrichment.
 It was designed as a clubhouse with two purposes.
 First, it was a base from which to study – and to educate others – about nature.
 In addition, it was also a retreat in which to commune with nature.

-Today’s medical science has determined that nature enriches a person by allowing the release of tension and a feeling of enjoyment.
+Current medical science has deoothed and healed.” termined that nature enriches a person by allowing the release of tension and a feeling of enjoyment.
+As John Burroughs put it, “I go to nature to be soothed and healed.”
 Think about this next time you go for a walk in the woods.

 This compilation of facts – and memories – on Look About Lodge and nature appreciation began with “Notes From The Past,” reflections that were written for the Cleveland Natural Science Club’s 81st Anniversary Dinner in May of 2004.
 An excerpt from those “Notes” follows: